ekilawasim-coder/aienablementPOC/createLLD.md

 ## Step 3: Gather Supplementary Information

 ### If Figma links are detected:
-• Figma connection details are found in the file "FigmaConnection"
+- Figma connection details are found in the file "FigmaConnection"
-• Use the Figma MCP Server to retrieve the following information:
+- Use the Figma API to retrieve the following information:

-• **Required (minimum):**
+- **Required (minimum):**
   ◦ Component code
   ◦ Images
-• **Additional data:**
+- **Additional data:**
   ◦ Component descriptions
   ◦ Annotations
   ◦ Metadata